top of page

 Celebrate small wins

 It’s important to celebrate your achievements, no matter how small.
 Recognizing progress builds confidence and motivation.
-Growing up, I lacked confidence, but by spending a lot of time affirming myself and with God, I was able to overcome it, slowly but surely.
+Growing up, I lacked confidence, but by spending a lot of time affirming myself and with my faith in God, I was able to overcome it, slowly but surely.
 I focused on what I could learn and do instead of what I couldn’t, which led me down a path to great success.
 And I know if I can overcome self-sabotage and build my confidence, so can you!

 Embrace failure as a learning opportunity

 I honestly don’t believe in failure.
-I believe in lessons learned.
+I believe in lessons learnt.
 Learn to shift your perspective on failure and view it as a valuable learning experience rather than a setback.
 Take what you’ve learned and apply it moving forward.
 Don’t look back and criticize yourself constantly, it will only hinder you.
 Cheer yourself on for every attempt because that shows your resilience.
 I strongly believe that absolutely anything and everything is possible as long as you truly believe in God and yourself.

 Stay persistent